 As mentioned, in a stadium or large sporting event setting, wayfinding signage is extremely important to both help the flow of people and enhance the experience of visitors and spectators.
-With badly implemented signage, you could end up significantly disrupting the flow, resulting in uneccesary queues and crowds.
-Not only can this be avoided with well thought-out signage, but it is another change to implement the events branding and identity into the design.
+With badly implemented signage, you could end up significantly disrupting the flow, resulting in unnecessary queues and crowds.
+Not only can this be avoided with well-thought-out signage, but it is another chance to implement the event’s branding and identity into the design.
 As in office and retail settings, there are many creative uses for stadium signage to help visitors find their way.

 Bold, Minimalist Colouring